r00b/cessna-private-pilot-course/1.2-improving-control/4-stalls-takeoffs-and-landings-explained.md

 ### Stall Situations
 * Power-on stalls
-  * Can be performed using no or 10°
+  * Can be performed using no or 10° flaps
     * Stall with flaps will occur at a lower speed
   * Using full or partial power
   * Wait until at takeoff speed or lower to initiate application of power and pitch